95% Engineers in India Unfit For Software Development Jobs: Report

 If the software developer in question won't trust his or her life to the correct functioning of their code, yes.

+An engineer who builds a bridge is willing to walk across it.

+How many programmers are willing to put their lives in the hands of their own code?

 Your prejudices are in fact true after all!
-(Score:3)
+(Score:2, Interesting)

 yeah either that or the test was bullshit